rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 By not moving and by being at rest, a Yogi solves the first piece of our puzzle: muscles are big consumers of energy and oxygen in the body.

 Our muscles play a big role in all the energy we consume while awake.
+They use oxygen coming from our breathing to create energy.

-They use oxygen to create energy.
-As result, muscle activity impacts our breathing.
-We all experience this when we try to sprint, we will naturally increase our breathing frequency.
+We all know instinticvely this relationship between muscle activity and breathing.
+If we try to sprint we will naturally increase our breathing frequency.
 We have to "catch our breath".

-Here a wild guess based on our evolutionary history.
+Here a wild guess why muscles consume a lot of oxygen.
 Imagine you have a Lion chasing you.
-All you want is: please make my muscles a primary receiver of the breathing oxygen!
+All you ask for is: please get all energy possible to my muscles !

 In fact, our muscles devour oxygen when active: to move, stand, run, swimn, etc. But it goes further, since we became bipedal a myriad of muscles is used to just keep up with gravity!